abelaktib/projet_long/README.md

    model_cnn = cnn.cnn(lr)

 ### CALLBACKS :
-reduce_lr : Reduce your learning rate during epochs to keep the loss decreasing \n
+reduce_lr : Reduce your learning rate during epochs to keep the loss decreasing \

-earlyStopping = Stop epochs when your model dont learn anymore \n
+earlyStopping = Stop epochs when your model dont learn anymore \

-csv_logger = save all your metrics on a csv you can change the csvfile name at line 209 of main.py \n
+csv_logger = save all your metrics on a csv you can change the csvfile name at line 209 of main.py \

-checkpoint = save the best model in the fil mentioned line 110 of main.py \n
+checkpoint = save the best model in the fil mentioned line 110 of main.py \

 ## FOLDERS